Applications are now open!

 Selected fellows will work closely with national and international leaders in various fields of oncology to develop new educational content for patients across a range of platforms that will help them become established emerging contributors in their fields of interest.
 They will receive training on digitally distributed content and social media, and their work will be highlighted and shared by the internationally recognized non-profit, GRACE, along with its network of established leaders in the oncology community and board members with an array of interests and connections.
 Participants will receive a stipend which will include a technology package and paid training in doctor-to-patient/family and broader communication in the field.
 These benefits are achieved through regular (approximately every 4-6 weeks) virtual meetings moderated by GRACE.

-2019, the program’s pilot year, was met with great success, generating patient education content in the areas of supportive care and Latino Community Cancer Education.
-The 2020 program produced patient education content focused on breast cancer education, COVID-19 education, radiation oncology and clinical trials information.
-To date, content produced through this program has reached tens of thousands of cancer patients and caregivers.
+Now entering the 4th year of this program, we have engaged with 10 oncology fellows, producing content in a diverse array of areas such as supportive care, Latino Community Cancer Education, breast cancer education, COVID-19 education, radiation oncology, and clinical trials information to name just a few.
+Content produced through this program has reached tens of thousands of cancer patients and caregivers.

 Testimonials from 2019 Program Participants:

 Dr. Arjun Gupta, Oncology Fellow, Johns Hopkins Sidney Kimmel Comprehensive Cancer Center